 It’s an automation software that creates PBN’s (Private Blog Networks) and links them back to your site giving it backlinks.
 This process is supposed to give search engines the impression that your site is good enough to rank very high for competing keywords.

 The whole process is very simple as shown in the sales video.
 You have your own website, then use the Cloud PBN software to create small blogs that target specific keywords.
-The software then creates those blogs and adds spun content to them and links back to your site.
-This provides your site link juice and helps it rise in the SERPS.
+The software then creates those blogs and adds spun content to them and links back to your site through a content spinner.
+This provides your site link juice and helps it rise in the SERPS (search engines).

-Technically it is possible to rank on page 1 for a very competitive term quickly and based on the sales videos I saw, the keywords that were targeted were pretty competitive.
+Technically it is possible to rank on page 1 of Google for a very competitive term quickly and based on the sales videos I saw, the keywords that were targeted were pretty competitive.
 For example, in the sales video, Wyatt talks about how he ranked on page 1 for a big keyword “Clearwater SEO”.
-I personally looked up how competitive it was using my favorite keyword tool and this is what it showed me:
+I personally looked up how competitive it was using my favorite keyword tool, Jaaxy and this is what it showed me:

 Technically the keyword isn’t too competitive (notice the green light), but ranking on the first page in days is quite a feat.
 And usually in my experience anything that ranks that high for a competitive term usually indicates black hat marketing may be involved which is what I believe the case to be with this software.
 This is ultimately why I will not risk using this program.